Carleslc/InMangaKindle/README.md

 ### 🇬🇧 Usage

 Sometimes `python3` command is just `python`.
-Check that your version is greater than 3.6 with `python --version` or `python3 -- version`.
+Check that your version is greater than 3.6 with `python --version` or `python3 --version`.

 `python3 manga.py -h`